chiouyazo/javabridge-docs/index.md

     linkText: Get Started
 ---

-If you want to contribute to the Fabric Documentation, you can find the source code on [GitHub](https://github.com/FabricMC/fabric-docs), and the relevant [contribution guidelines](./contributing).
+If you want to contribute to the JavaBridge Documentation, you can find the source code on [GitHub](https://github.com/chiouyazo/javabridge-docs), and the relevant [contribution guidelines](./contributing).